Kunlun Red Star: 2020–21 season

-2021-22 season
+2021–22 season

 On July 30, 2021 Ivano Zanatta was announced as the new head coach of Kunlun Red Star.
 Red Star General Manager Nikolai Feoktistov confirmed that the decision was made by the Chinese sporting authorities.
-The main objective for the club during the 2021-22 season was to prepare the Chinese national team for the 2022 Beijing Winter Olympics and Zanatta would coach the Olympic team as well.
+The main objective for the club during the 2021–22 season was to prepare the Chinese national team for the 2022 Beijing Winter Olympics and Zanatta would coach the Olympic team as well.
 For this reason, Kunlun's roster was composed exclusively of players who were eligible to represent Team China in the Winter Olympics.
 This included numerous non-KHL regular players who had played for the organization at the Junior and VHL levels.

 On September 4, forward Alex Riche scored his first career KHL goal after two seasons with Red Star where he only managed to play 4 games due to injury.
-His goal would complete an inspiring comeback against one of the league's top teams, Ak Bar Kazan, before Luke Lockhart broke the tie with less than ten minutes in regulation to secure the victory for the Dragons.
+His goal would complete an inspiring comeback against one of the league's top teams, Ak Bar Kazan, before Luke Lockhart broke the tie with less than ten minutes in regulation to secure the victory for Kunlun Red Star.

+On October 2, forward Hu Yang became the second ever Chinese born player to score a goal in the KHL.
+He would beat Dynamo Moscow netminder Alexander Yeryomenko just 2:40 minutes into the game.

-The club's poor performance in the 2021-22 season raised the ire of the IIHF ahead of the 2022 Winter Olympics in Beijing.
+The club's poor performance in the 2021–22 season raised the ire of the IIHF ahead of the 2022 Winter Olympics in Beijing.
 But the federation ultimately decided to honor their 2018 decision to allow the host nation's team to compete.
-As the Olympic Games approached, Kunlun cut players from the roster who wouldn't make the cut for the national team.
-One of the cuts, Russian goaltender Alexander Lazushin, had played for Kunlun sporadically since the 2018-2019 season and was unable to secure Chinese citizenship because of the breaks in residency.
+As the Olympic Games approached, Kunlun cut players from the roster who wouldn't make the roster of the national team.
+One of the cuts, Russian goaltender Alexander Lazushin, had played for Kunlun sporadically since the 2018–2019 season and was unable to secure Chinese citizenship because of the breaks in residency.

-The Dragons would head into the Olympic break on a 14 game losing streak but the KHL never resumed play after the winter games and so the team would miss the post season for the fifth straight year.
+Kunlun Red Star would head into the Olympic break on a 14-game losing streak but the KHL never resumed play after the winter games and so the team would miss the post season for the fifth straight year.
 Kunlun finished dead last in the 24 team league with a franchise low in attendance with 409 average nightly spectators.

+2023

+In July 2023, the club announced the replacement of the head coach.
+Greg Ireland has left this post.